-Targets Performance measure Weighting Threshold (0%) Plan (50% bonus) Maximum (100% bonus) Actual performance Achieved (% of maximum) Adjusted operating profit 55% £259m £280m £301m £180m 0% Adjusted operating cash conversion 25% 65% 80% 1 Strategic performance 20% The Committee a strategic measure A summary of pe determined that of have resulted in a of the bonus plan 50%' across the wider Management's re workforce than in commendation, d a bonus payout nd lower bonus pa previous years, al the Committee us against the strate e for 2023. igned with ed its discretion
+Targets Performance measure Weighting Threshold (0%) Plan (50% bonus) Maximum (100% bonus) Actual performance Achieved (% of maximum) Adjusted operating profit 55% £259m £280m £301m £180m 0% Adjusted operating cash conversion 25% 65% 75% 85% 81% 80% 1 Strategic performance 20% strategic measure A summary of pe determined that of have resulted in a The Committee assessed performance against a number of strategic measures which were set at the start of the year.
+A summary of performance is provided below.
+The Committee determined that delivery against the strategic measures would have resulted in a payout of 50% of maximum for this element of the bonus plan.
+1 In light of financi across the wider Management's re and did not award operating cash co